Mass media in Transnistria: Radio broadcasting

 A state owned radio station, "Radio PMR", broadcasts both via FM and on frequency 7290 kHz shortwave, 41 meter band, as well as via the Internet.
 Four privately owned commercial radio stations broadcast on FM from Transnistria.
 They are: "Inter FM", "Dynamite FM", "EnergyRadio.FM", "Frequence3".
 The owners of opposition newspaper "Novaia Gazeta" plan to establish an independent radio station.

 Television broadcasting

 There are four TV channels in Transnistria.
 Two of them are local (to Tiraspol and Tighina/Bender), while two of them cover all of Transnistria.

 Television in Transnistria was for a long time dominated by the public service company TV PMR.
 In 1998, Transnistria's first commercial channel, TSV (Television of Free Choice) was started.
-Cable network operator "MultiTV" carries 24 television channels for its "premium" package and 5 channels for "social" package.
+Cable television operator "MultiTV" carries 24 television channels for its "premium" package and 5 channels for "social" package.
 Moldovan TV stations from outside Transnistria are not available through cable but can be seen via an aerial.
 However ProTV and NIT, two private channels based in Chişinău, was introduced to on most cable networks in Transnistria from September 2009 and 1 November 2007 respectively.